jeffskwang/TopoBlender/README.md

 <img src="https://github.com/jeffskwang/TopoBlender/blob/5a394780c97979234d8a0c5733489a84f56fefd9/readme_images/UI_6.png" alt="Render Preview" width="600"/>
 </p>

-You can also see a higher fidelity render in the TopoBlender/renders folder.
-If you are running the example, the file is named **trout_creek.png**, also found [here](https://github.com/jeffskwang/TopoBlender/blob/70572a57dea077ac8ff8e97ab6b1135b66aadc4b/renders/trout_creek.png).
+You can also see a higher fidelity render in the **/TopoBlender/renders folder**.
+If you are running the example, the file is named **trout_creek.png**, also found [here](https://github.com/jeffskwang/TopoBlender/blob/925d863da14f670f595d5430afd5ec20c3487566/renders/trout_creek.png).

 ## Changing the Render Settings
 TopoBlender has a couple user settings that will allow you to change the look of the rendered image.
 You can also use this code as a template and improve/modify it for your uses.
 I hope that this code can help get you started!